 - 1. The parent must select an eligible private school and apply for the admission of his or her child. - 2.
 If the student was enrolled in a Florida public school in the year prior to entering the scholarship program, the parent must inform the student's school district that the child will be attending an eligible private school. - 3.
 Each parent and each student has an obligation to the private school to comply with the private school's published policies and procedures. - 4.
-The parent shall ensure that the student remains in attendance throughout the school year unless excused by the school for illness or other good cause - 5.
+The parent shall ensure that the student remains in attendance at their chosen school(s) for at least 90 percent of each school year (maximum 18 days absent per school year).
+See page 12 for information on how to request a scholarship deferment in the rare instance the student will be absent for more than the 18 days maximum. - 5.
 The parent shall ensure that the student in grade 3 through 10 participating in the scholarship program takes the norm-referenced assessment test offered by the private school.
 The parent may also choose to have the student in grade 3 through 10 participate in the statewide assessments pursuant to s.
 1008.22.
 If the parent requests that the student participating in the scholarship program take statewide assessments pursuant to s.
 1008.22 and the private school has not chosen to offer and administer the statewide assessments, the parent is responsible for transporting the student to the assessment site designated by the school district. - 6.
 The parent to whom the scholarship check is made payable must restrictively endorse it over to the private school for deposit into the account of the private school.
 The parent may not designate any entity or individual associated with the participating private school as the parent's attorney in fact to endorse a scholarship warrant or approve a funds transfer. - 7.
 The parent shall authorize the nonprofit scholarship-funding organization to access information needed for income eligibility determination and verification held by other state or federal agencies.

-Eliaible Private Schools
+Eligible Private Schools